Context-measure: Contextualizing Metric for Camouflage: Meta-Measure Experiments

 \subsection{Meta-Measure 3: Noise Sensitivity}

-When slight random noise is introduced into a predicted FM, it may not significantly alter the structural content but can still degrade its visual quality, as shown in \figref{fig:demo-mm} (b).
-An ideal evaluation measure should be sensitive to such subtle changes and accurately reflect their impact on perceived quality.
-To assess this property, we design meta-measure study (\texttt{MM\#3}) to evaluate the perceptual sensitivity of different metrics to fine-grained variations in the FMs.
+When slight random noise is introduced into a predicted FM, it may not significantly alter the structural content but can still degrade its visual quality, as shown in \figref{fig:mm3}.
+An ideal evaluation metric should be sensitive to such subtle changes and accurately reflect their impact on perceived quality.
+To assess this property, we design MM\#3 to evaluate the perceptual sensitivity of different metrics to fine-grained variations in the FMs.

-$\bullet$ \emph{Evaluation Protocol.} \textit{(a) Image Selection.} We again select high-quality predicted FMs (F1 score $\ge$ 0.6) from all experimental data. \textit{(b) Noise Addition.} We randomly sample points accounting for 1\% of the total image pixels within the intersection of the predicted FM and the GT background regions, where Gaussian noise $\epsilon \sim N(0,0.2^2)$ is added (negative noise values will be truncated). \textit{(c) Recode Errors.} We evaluate both the noisy and original predictions against the GT, defining the error rate as the proportion of cases where the noisy version outperforms the original, indicating the metric’s sensitivity to fine-grained disturbances.
+\textbf{Evaluation Protocol.} \textit{(a) Image Selection.} To guarantee the quality of the predicted FMs under evaluation, we select high-quality predicted FMs (F1 score $\ge$ 0.6) from all experimental data. \textit{(b) Noise Addition.} We randomly sample pixels accounting for 1\% of the total image pixels within the intersection of the predicted FM and the GT background regions, where Gaussian noise $\epsilon \sim \CMcal{N}(0,0.2^2)$ is added (negative noise values will be truncated). \textit{(c) Error Recording.} We evaluate both the noisy and original predicted FMs against the GT, defining the error rate as the proportion of cases in which the noisy version outperforms the original.
+A lower error rate indicates that the metric is more sensitive to such fine-grained disturbances and thus more reliable in detecting subtle prediction degradation.